Climate Strategy: Underwriting Strategy

 Our robust risk management practices and disciplined approach to underwriting and pricing help Travelers identify and manage both the transition and physical risks related to changing climate conditions and respond to climate-related opportunities now and as these opportunities evolve over time.

-We retained a leading catastrophe modeling firm to evaluate the effects of changing climate conditions on the U.S. hurricane peril for two future emission scenarios and for several time horizons (i.e., 2030, 2050 and 2100).
-Based on this scenario analysis, given our company’s risk profile, our underwriting strategy, and the fact that changing climate conditions will occur over decades, we do not expect the climate impacts with respect to the hurricane peril to have a material impact to our average annual loss (AAL), return period loss estimates, planning or strategy.
-While we anticipate the hurricane risk to be manageable over time, this scenario analysis provides insight into the range of potential future risk.
+Based on these analyses, given our company’s risk profile, our underwriting strategy and the fact that changing climate conditions will occur over decades, we do not expect the climate impacts with respect to the hurricane or wildfire perils to have a material impact to our average annual loss, return period loss estimates, planning or strategy.
+While we anticipate hurricane and wildfire risk to be manageable over time, these analyses provide insight into the range of potential future risk.

-1 2023 U.S. Statutory DWP.
+1 2024 U.S. Statutory DWP.
 Five major product lines: Commercial Multi-Peril (Commercial Multiple Peril (Liability), Commercial Multiple Peril (Non-Liability), Farmowners Multiple Peril); Commercial Auto (Commercial Auto No-Fault (Personal Injury Protection), Commercial Auto Physical Damage, Other Commercial Auto Liability); General Liability (Other Liability Occurrence, Product Liability); Workers Compensation; and Surety.
-Copyright © 2024, S&P Global Market Intelligence.
+Copyright © 2025, S&P Global Market Intelligence.
 Used with permission.

 More about climate strategy